pritykinlab/pritykinlab_onboarding/README.md

 Ask Yuri for:
 1. keycard access to comp space
-2. Slack access
-3. Argo access
+2. Argo access
-4. Github access
+3. Github access

 # Set Up Argo
 1. Download iterm (some nice features but not necessary)